ritza-co/abbey/article.md

 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
 ```

 Carol's access key and secret are now in the `terraform.tfstate` file.
 Open the file and note them.
 Now we can use the keys to log in to AWS using the CLI and see if we can access the Person table.
 Instead of rerunning `aws configure` and changing your default credentials, let's just pass Carol's keys into the CLI for one command.
-In the Docker terminal run:
+In the Docker terminal run the command below, replacing the keys inside single quotes:

 ```bash
 AWS_ACCESS_KEY_ID='<Carol's access key>' AWS_SECRET_ACCESS_KEY='<Carol's secret access key>' aws s3 ls